-This due diligence checklist serves two purposes: to provide a comprehensive list of possible terms and conditions of the deal and to show the types of documentation the seller should begin preparing for review.Download View online
+This due diligence checklist serves two purposes: to provide a comprehensive list of possible terms and conditions of the deal and to show the types of documentation the seller should begin preparing for the review.Download View online

-This is a general-purpose checklist of terms and questions that need to be addressed in the course of Due Diligence; i.e., the process of checking on everything before selling or buying a business.Download View online
+This is a general-purpose checklist of terms and questions that need to be addressed in the course of a Due Diligence; i.e., the process of checking on everything before selling or buying a business.Download View online

 Going to Market

 This is a sample PowerPoint presentation to help you present your business for sale.
 It has just 7 slides for expressing the key values of the company.
 Feel free to download it, then update the file and create your very own version.Download View online